chbrown/scripts/README.md

 Not like XML gets pretty.
 It just gets pretti*er*.

+# prefix

+Prefix file(s) with a literal string or timestamp, in the latter case, the birthtime of the specified file(s).

+    prefix ExportArticle.pdf

+Supposing `ExportArticle.pdf` was created on 2016-04-11, this moves `ExportArticle.pdf` to `20160411-ExportArticle.pdf`.

+If the target destination exists, `prefix` exits with an error.
+See `prefix --help` for more options.

 # prependbom

 Prepend the UTF-8 byte order marker (BOM) to the input.
 Uses `fileinput`, so STDIN and all files supplied as command line arguments will be streamed to STDOUT after the BOM byte sequence, `\xef\xbb\xbf`.